MARS - Marine Science

 MARS 625 GIS Use in Coastal Resources

-Credits 3.
-2 Lecture Hours.
-2 Lab Hours.
 GIS Use in Costal Recources.
 Basic concepts of design, planning, and implementation of Geographical Information Systems; computer hardware and software evaluation; practical experience in data entry, analysis and update of spatial and characteristic data; use of maps and remotely sensed data as data.
-Prerequisite: Any computer science course or equivalent; graduate status or special approval.
+Prerequisites: Any computer science course or equivalent; graduate classification or approval of instructor.

 MARS 626 Advanced GIS for Coastal Systems